14 Sep Helping Kids with ADHD Finish Their Homework and Chores

 1. Pomodoro technique

-- Assign an assignment to your child and set a 25-minute timer.
+- Assign a task to your child and set a 25-minute timer.
 Ask your child to work on the task until the timer goes off.

-- When the timer goes off – Give your child a break and offer rewards like a favorite cookie or a cute gift.
+- When the timer goes off, give your child a five-minute break and offer rewards (such as a snack).

 - After four 25-minute sessions, set it for a break of 15-20 minutes.